basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 GET/PUT/DELETE /types/<type>/buckets/<type>/keys/<key>
 ```

-Thus, if you have created the bucket type `no_siblings` (with `allow_mult` set to `false`) and would like that type to be applied to the bucket `sensitive_user_data`, you would need to run operations on that bucket in accordance with the format above.
+If you have created the bucket type `no_siblings` (with `allow_mult` set to `false`) and would like that type to be applied to the bucket `sensitive_user_data`, you would need to run operations on that bucket in accordance with the format above.
 Here is an example HTTP query:

 ```curl
 curl -XPUT \